zhongdaniel/culminating/README.md

-Simple street fighter inspired fighter game coded in Java. made up of Aqua, Megumin, and Wiz from the anime Konosuba.
+Simple street fighter inspired fighter game coded in Java.
+Made up of Megumin, and Wiz from the anime Konosuba.

 Credits:
 Sprites - DigiSolstice on DeviantArt